programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 {% include figure.html filename="en-or-visualizing-data-with-r-and-ggplot2-10.png" alt="Visual description of figure image" caption="Caption text to display" %}

 We did two major manipulations to this plot.
-First,we modified `geom_point()` by adding an argument: `aes(color = typecountry)`.
+First, we modified `geom_point()` by adding an argument: `aes(color = typecountry)`.
 You may be wondering why we use `aes()` and not just `color = typecountry` without putting it inside of `aes()`?
 You can try it on your own (you will get an error).
-The reason is that, by using `aes()`, we are telling ggplot2 that it needs to map the argument color to the variable `typecountry`.
-Put more simply: we let ggplot2 know that `typecountry` is a variable of the data we are using.
+The reason is that, by using `aes()`, we are telling `ggplot2` that it needs to map the argument `color` to the variable `typecountry`.
+Put more simply: we let `ggplot2` know that `typecountry` is a variable of the data we are using.
 Inside `aes()`, we could have chosen another aspect, for instance the shape and relate it to a variable with `aes(shape = typecountry)`.

-Since there are too many points, we have also added the parameter `alpha` to make them transparent. ggplot2 has again made decisions for us by selecting default colors and a legend to the graph.
+Since there are too many points, we have also added the parameter `alpha` to make them transparent. `ggplot2` has again made decisions for us by selecting default colors and a legend to the graph.

-# Scales: Colors, Legends, and Axes
+## Scales: Colors, Legends, and Axes

 We can modify colors and legend with scale.
 Scales provide tools that let us read the plot: the axes and legends.
-Scales may be the least intuitive element of ggplot2.
+Scales may be the least intuitive element of `ggplot2`.
 The naming scheme for scales is made up of three pieces separated by a “_” character:

 1. scales.
 2. the name of the aesthetic (e.g., colour, shape or x).